-This near-Earth asteroid was discovered on 2024-08-07, 21:11:57.2928 UT (9° Cap 58'37.61"Rx) at M22-ATLAS in South Africa, and it was described by the researchers Carlos de la Fuente Marcos and Raúl de la Fuente Marcos here.
-The perihelion is 2024-11-24, 21:26:12 UT (11° Leo 04'52.27"Rx), based on the JPL orbital solution on 2024-09-14.
+This near-Earth asteroid was discovered on 2024-08-07, 21:11:57.2928 UT (9° Cap 58'37.58" Rx) at M22-ATLAS in South Africa, and it was described by the researchers Carlos de la Fuente Marcos and Raúl de la Fuente Marcos here.
+According to the latest solution date here, its orbital cycle is 1.018533 yrs.
+This asteroid has been recently suggested here to most likely be ejecta from an impact on our Moon, as well the second NEO after Kamo`oalewa that originated as ejecta.
+Its diameter is 8 meters.
+The perihelion is 2024-11-24, 21:26:15 UT (11° Leo 04'52.62" Rx), based on the JPL orbital solution on 2025-01-22.

-The Earth will capture it, and it will become a ‘mini-moon’ from Sep.
+The Earth captured it, and it will become a ‘mini-moon’ from Sep.
 29 to Nov.
 25. It’s referred to as a “temporarily captured fly-by” (we know of three or four of these) unlike some of the other “captures,” e.g., 469219 Kamo`oalewa, thought to be once part of our Moon.
-She is the most stable of the Earth’s quasi-satellites, “captured” in the late-19th century and will be around for several centuries at least.
+Kamo`oalewa is the most stable of the Earth’s quasi-satellites, “captured” in the late-19th century and will be around for several centuries at least.
 The “temporarily captured orbiters” (2006RH120 and 2020CD3) are also interesting.
 I’ve tracked these since discovery.

 Enjoy your research!